 VILPE E-series roof fans can be used with cooker hoods designed for external fans with AC-powered blower control capability.
 If the range hood is capable of controlling an EC-model roof fan (0–10V DC), VILPE ECo series roof fans should be used with the cooker hood.
 Be sure to check the duct size and control with the cooker hood manufacturer.

-What is the difference between E series and ECo series VILPE roof fans?
+What is the difference between the E series and ECo series VILPE roof fans?

 VILPE E series roof fans are AC-powered fans.
-VILPE ECo series roof fans represent next-generation fan technology that is more energy-efficient and silent than AC models.
-EC is an abbreviation for electronically commutated, which in the case of roof fans means a fan with a brushless DC motor.
+VILPE ECo series roof fans represent next-generation fan technology which is quieter and more energy-efficient than AC models.
+EC is an abbreviation for ‘Electronically Commutated’, which in the case of a roof fan means a fan with a brushless DC motor.
 DC motors are about 30 per cent more powerful than AC motors.